adobe/log-parser/README.md

 ![The Class relationship](diagrams/Log_Parser-Classes.png)

-## Searching a organizing log data
+## Searching and organizing log data
 As of versions 1.0.4 & 1.0.5 we have a series of search and organizing the log data.

 ### Search and Filter Mechanisms